Chinese-led group bids for German cement plant firm KHD

-State-owned Chinese aerospace and defense company AVIC International SASAGQ.UL said on Friday it would, together with Singapore-based takeover lawyer Yap Lian Seng, bid 6.45 euros a share for KHD (KWGG.DE), a premium of nearly 27 percent over the stock’s closing price on Thursday.
+State-owned Chinese aerospace and defence company AVIC International said on Friday it would, together with Singapore-based takeover lawyer Yap Lian Seng, bid 6.45 euros a share for KHD, a premium of nearly 27 percent over the stock’s closing price on Thursday.

 KHD was not immediately available to comment on the bid, which values its equity at about 320 million euros ($433 million).

-The Cologne-based company, formerly a unit of engine manufacturer Deutz (DEZG.DE), reported 213 million euros in revenue and earnings of 6.4 million before interest and tax for 2012.
+The Cologne-based company, formerly a unit of engine manufacturer Deutz, reported 213 million euros in revenue and earnings of 6.4 million before interest and tax for 2012.
 Cash on its books amounted to 283 million at the end of last year.

 Through its subsidiary Max Glory Industries, AVIC already owns 20 percent of KHD, which focuses on energy-efficient processes to grind clinker into cement.